sylesh-687/shaileshthakur-resume/Core Java Part4.md

        System.out.println("Hello")
        System.err.println("Error")
 ---

 #### Q78: What is the Advantage of Stream Concept?
     A: Streams are useful to move data from one place to another .
 This mechanism can be used to take data from input device and send it to output device.
 ---

+#### Q79: What is the default buffer size in any Bufferred Class?
+    A: 512bytes

+---

+#### Q80: What types of variables cannot be searialized?
+    A: Static and Transient variables cannot be serialized.
+       Once the objects are stored into a file, they can be later retrieved and used as and when needed this is called de-serialization.

+---